Molina, Cardinals rally past Alcantara, Marlins 4-2

 MIAMI (AP) — Yadier Molina hit a tiebreaking sacrifice fly off former batterymate Sandy Alcantara to cap a three-run rally in the sixth inning that sent the St. Louis Cardinals over Miami Marlins 4-2 on Tuesday night.

-Dylan Carson hit his second homer of the season for an insurance run in the ninth.
+Dylan Carlson hit his second homer of the season for an insurance run in the ninth.

 Alcantara was traded by St. Louis in a package to Miami for Marcell Ozuna in December 2017, three months after making his major league debut with Molina behind the plate.